cmyster/fakeoid/README.md

   3. Download a model (if you haven't already) ./fakeoid download
-  Auto-fetches a GGUF model.
+  Auto-fetches default GGUF model, currently its google_gemma-4-31B-it-Q4_K_M.gguf

-  4. Run it
+  5. Run it
   cd /some/test/project
   path/fakeoid/fakeoid